refresh-bio/MKMC/README.md

 The latter file contains k-mers as rows and samples as columns.
 The values are counts of k-mers in samples.
 FASTA output files, containg k-mers sequences only, are also supported.

-The matrix may be utilized to compute many of statistics (normalization, correlation, differential k-mers analysis, cross-validation, entropy, UMAP, PCA).
+The matrix may be utilized to compute many of statistics (normalization, correlation, differential k-mers analysis, cross-validation, entropy, dimensionality reduction).

-This software distributed under GNU GPL 3 licence.
+This software is distributed under GNU GPL 3 licence.

 ## Building
 The easiest way to get the program is to download the most recent version from the [**release page**](https://github.com/refresh-bio/MKMC/releases).